AlexeyMatveev686/office-js-api/Enumerations/DrawingVertAlign.md

 # DrawingVertAlign

-The alingment type which will be used for the object vertical alignment.
+The alignment type which will be used for the object vertical alignment.

 ## Type